When the old man and I decided to pack up and move the plan was for me to stay home and turn this blog into a full fledged business.

 Without having the transition of leaving for work and coming home, the hours in the day can all just run together.
 Sometimes leaving you feeling like you can’t get anything accomplished.

 Lucky for you, I have some advice on how to not get to any of these points.
-As I was looking through parenting posts and things on pinterest I stumbled across Alina from Wellies and Lemonade with Tips For Being a Happy Stay-at-Home Mom.
+As I was looking through parenting posts and things on Pinterest I stumbled across an article on Tips For Being a Happy Stay-at-Home Mom.

-In this post she shares practical tips to help avoid every single one of the things listed above.
+In this post, the author shared practical tips to help avoid every single one of the things listed above.
 Even more than just being a happy stay at home mom, these things can apply to just being a happy person.

 As with most things, your perspective and how you view being a stay at home mom is what makes the difference.